-As always, I advise you to protect yourself with the best VPN service.
-You can install it directly on the router and enable it for guests as well as a local network.

-If you have any queries regarding the setup process, drop us a comment below.

-{New}

-As always, I advise you to protect yourself with the best VPN service.
+As always, I advise you to protect yourself with the best VPN provider.
 You can install it directly on the router and enable it for guests as well as a local network.

 If you have any queries regarding the setup process, drop us a comment below.